escalmat/spider/README.md

 URLs must be updated

-You can contact me for full ditails on the setup
+You can contact me for full details on the setup